 Day 1: Museum Walk and Wine

-In the shadow of the majestic Astoria-Megler Bridge, check into the Cannery Pier, having peace of mind in its strict COVID-19 standards to keep everyone safe.
-The property conducts daily health checks for staff; hand sanitizer is available at check-in; and guest rooms are regularly cleaned and disinfected as per CDC-recommended guidelines.
+In the shadow of the majestic Astoria-Megler Bridge, check into the Cannery Pier.
 Perched atop 100-year-old pilings, the hotel extends 600 feet into the Columbia River and provides sweeping waterfront views from your private balcony.
 Marvel at the views from every angle from the moment you enter the property, with its two-story floor-to-ceiling windows overlooking the deck and river.

 Settle into your room, where you’ll find a gas fireplace, deep clawfoot tub, coffee and tea station, and Pendleton blanket at the window seat, so it’s easy to pamper yourself.
 Some suites include jetted tubs or are pet-friendly if you want to bring your pup.
 Once you’re ready to explore, take advantage of the curated Museum Walk right inside the hotel, where you’ll find old photographs and artifacts that showcase Astoria’s shipping and fishing history.

 Before dinner, enjoy a complimentary wine-and-cheese package delivered right to your room.
-It’s offered in lieu of the hotel’s traditional social hour, a signature amenity that may be returning with updated COVID-19 guidelines.
-You’ll be served pre-poured wines behind plexiglass for safety in the lobby, paired with true Finn-town favorites of Swedish meatballs and Josephson’s Smokehouse lox with rye bread.
+You’ll be served pre-poured wines paired with true Finn-town favorites of Swedish meatballs and Josephson’s Smokehouse lox with rye bread.
 Then book a reservation for BridgeWater Bistro, a sleek and modern venue known for its fresh seafood and waterfront views, just down the pier from the hotel.
 If you prefer to keep it intimate, you can order the bistro’s takeout and have dinner for two in your room in front of a roaring fire.

 Day 2: Ship Watching and Spa Time

-Fuel up with a complimentary continental breakfast with rotating hot items, served with COVID-19 protocols in place including plenty of room to keep a safe distance from other guests.
-Stop by the front desk to request a pair of binoculars (sanitized and bagged) and a listing of ship traffic to help watch the international vessels pass just outside your window while staying cozy in your room, rain or shine.
+Fuel up with a complimentary continental breakfast with rotating hot items.
+Stop by the front desk to request a pair of binoculars and a listing of ship traffic to help watch the international vessels pass just outside your window while staying cozy in your room, rain or shine.
 In addition, the hotel’s Shipping News blog highlights a “Ship of the Week,” where you can read fun tidbits about the ships’ voyages across the waters.

 Grab some wood-fired pizza and seasonal ale for lunch at Fort George Brewery + Public House, less than 2 miles east, where you can enjoy a panoramic view of downtown Astoria and the waterfront from the top-floor dining room.
-Make a reservation to dine in with socially distanced seating, or call in to pick up and enjoy from the comfort of your own riverfront balcony.
-Post-meal, consider taking a much-deserved afternoon of indulgence at the hotel’s spa, with a planned return of massages in January.
-The Finnish sauna, mineral hot tub and exercise room are open for one party at a time for an hour-long time block.
-Be sure to reserve a time slot since the hotel staff need ample time to clean and sanitize between uses.
+Make a reservation to dine in, or call in to pick up and enjoy from the comfort of your own riverfront balcony.
+Post-meal, consider taking a much-deserved afternoon of indulgence at the hotel’s spa — or reserve a time slot for the Finnish sauna, mineral hot tub or exercise room.

 After an afternoon of rest and relaxation, it’s time for a romantic night out.
 Book a ride with the hotel’s vintage chauffeur car service — complimentary to guests, it’s limited to two people at a time with masks required, available daily from 5 p.m. to 10 p.m.
 Enjoy a candlelit dinner at Silver Salmon Grille, where you’ll have a choice between seafood, steak, and Cajun and Creole dishes.
 Top off the evening with a drink at Blaylock’s Whiskey Bar, an elegant lounge next door that offers more than 200 whiskeys from around the world, as well as a lineup of fun craft cocktails.